SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 2. Click the diary owner list and select the person's diary.

-3. Create a new appointment in this diary using the mouse.
+3. Create a new meeting in this diary using the mouse.

-4. In the **Appointment** dialog, [enter the required information][6].
+4. In the **Follow-up** dialog, [enter the required information][6].

 5. [Choose the participants to include][5], if they are not automatically included.

 6. Click **Save**.
-The appointment will be displayed in the selected person's diary.
+The meeting will be displayed in the selected person's diary.

 ## <a id="copy" />Copy a follow-up to the Diary